 The New England Genetics Collaborative created a website called "GEMSS: Genetics Education Materials for School Success."
 When your child reaches school age, you can provide teachers and school administration with this resource to inform them about your child's condition and any special needs they may have.

 While no one likes to think about the possibility of an emergency situation, it is important to be prepared.
-Often emergency situations occur so quickly that it is difficult to think through the scenario and clearly communicate the information that medical providers need to know.
+Often emergency situations occur so quickly that it is difficult to think through the scenario and clearly communicate the information that medical providers need to know about your child’s condition.
 One helpful tool is to create a wallet-size card with disease-specific information and guidelines that family members or the child can carry around and hand to medical professionals during a time of crisis.
 Some advocacy organizations may have already created something similar that can be used, so make sure to check with them about their specific emergency preparedness recommendations.
-Additionally, some states make these cards or other resources available for families as a part of following up on a diagnosis as the result of newborn screening.
-You may want to contact your state newborn screening program or your Regional Collaborative to learn if they have resources that may be of use to you.

 If you’re looking for emergency cards or other resources to be prepared, try: